Mesenchymal stem cell: Other diseases

-Detection

-The International Society for Cellular Therapy (ISCT) has proposed a set of standards to define MSCs.
-A cell can be classified as an MSC if it shows plastic adherent properties under normal culture conditions and has a fibroblast-like morphology.
-In fact, some argue that MSCs and fibroblasts are functionally identical.
-Furthermore, MSCs can undergo osteogenic, adipogenic and chondrogenic differentiation ex vivo.
-The cultured MSCs also express on their surface CD73, CD90 and CD105, while lacking the expression of CD11b, CD14, CD19, CD34, CD45, CD79a and HLA-DR surface markers.
+Further studies into the mechanisms of MSC action may provide avenues for increasing their capacity for tissue repair.

 Research

 The majority of modern culture techniques still take a colony-forming unit-fibroblasts (CFU-F) approach, where raw unpurified bone marrow or ficoll-purified bone marrow mononuclear cells are plated directly into cell culture plates or flasks.
-Mesenchymal stem cells, but not red blood cells or haematopoetic progenitors, are adherent to tissue culture plastic within 24 to 48 hours.
+Mesenchymal stem cells, but not red blood cells or hematopoietic progenitors, are adherent to tissue culture plastic within 24 to 48 hours.
 However, at least one publication has identified a population of non-adherent MSCs that are not obtained by the direct-plating technique.

+Researchers have successfully isolated and expanded MSCs from marrow samples, demonstrating their ability to differentiate into specific cell lineages under controlled laboratory conditions.
+Environmental factors like nutrients, spatial organization, and signaling molecules influence MSC behavior and differentiation.

+Researchers developed a special nanoparticle system to help MSCs support bone regeneration more effectively by delivering a protective gene (Nrf2) and a steroid (dexamethasone).
+This method helped repair DNA damage quickly, reduced harmful molecules, and improved bone healing in rats.

 Other flow cytometry-based methods allow the sorting of bone marrow cells for specific surface markers, such as STRO-1.
 STRO-1+ cells are generally more homogenous and have higher rates of adherence and higher rates of proliferation, but the exact differences between STRO-1+ cells and MSCs are not clear.

 Methods of immunodepletion using such techniques as MACS have also been used in the negative selection of MSCs.

 The supplementation of basal media with fetal bovine serum or human platelet lysate is common in MSC culture.

 Prior to the use of platelet lysates for MSC culture, the pathogen inactivation process is recommended to prevent pathogen transmission.

-New research titled Transplantation of human ESC-derived mesenchymal stem cell spheroids ameliorates spontaneous osteoarthritis in rhesus macaques Various chemicals and methods including low level laser irradiation have been used to increase proliferation of stem cell.
+New research titled Transplantation of human ESC-derived mesenchymal stem cell spheroids ameliorates spontaneous osteoarthritis in rhesus macaques Various chemicals and methods, including low-level laser irradiation, have been used to increase stem cell proliferation.

+MSC exosomes are being explored as a potential treatment for disseminated intravascular coagulation (DIC) due to their anti-inflammatory and anticoagulant properties.
+A 2024 research suggests that MSC-Exos may help regulate immune responses, reduce pro-inflammatory signaling, and restore balance in the coagulation-fibrinolysis system.